Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Thanks for all the responses about cilantro.
 How does one keep purchased fresh green onions fresh AND for as long as possible?
 I have tried wrapping them in paper towel, putting them in a plastic bag and storing in a cool (not cold) part of refrigerator but it doesn't seem to work.
 The green part goes first followed by the white part if I keep them long enough.

 Green onions, and all kinds of greens (lettuce, etc) last much longer if you wrap them in something dry and then put them in a plastic bag.
 I used to use paper towels before I got thrifty--now I use pieces of muslin (thin cotton cloth), which I wash and reuse.
-The cloth actually works better and keeps them fresher than the paper towels did.

 I don't try to keep green onions for a long time.
 I either use within 2 days or I clean and cut them up and freeze in a baggie for cooking.
 I have even taken them out of the freezer and used in salads or on tacos without anyone noticing that they have been frozen.
 I just don't tell.....